true402

 Try it — check a token now

-Paste any Base token address.
+Paste any token address and pick its chain.
 Real on-chain verdict in ~2s — free, no wallet, no signup.

 § how it works